Posted on January 09, 2026

 UNCG students on the swing.

-Professional services for combatting homesickness, depression, anxiety, imposter syndrome, the uncertainties of a mid-life career change, or even just finding someone to talk with about work-life balance, can make the difference in a student excelling in college.
+Professional services for combatting homesickness, depression, anxiety, imposter syndrome, the uncertainties of a mid-life career change, or even just finding someone to talk with about work-life balance, can make all the difference for a student excelling in college.

 UNC Greensboro’s campus-wide commitment to prioritizing mental health is why The Princeton Review placed UNCG on its Mental Health Service Honor Roll for a second year in a row.
 It’s the only university in North Carolina to make this year’s honor roll.